MBBS BSc MRCS FHEA

 Whilst working in New Zealand I completed a Postgraduate Certificate in Medical Education from Newcastle University.
 My interest in teaching led me to fulfil a post as an Anatomy Demonstrator at King’s College London for the academic year of 2019-20.
 I continue to deliver lectures on the Surgical Anatomy BSc Course at King’s College London.

-I am presently involved in a biomechanics study investigating the effects of Bariatric surgery on walking gait, joint forces and quality of life.
+I am presently involved in a biomechanics study investigating the effects of bariatric surgery on walking gait, joint forces and quality of life.
 I have previously investigated the role of Artificial Intelligence in Orthopaedics through a scoping review.

 This MSc enables me to develop an evidence-based approach to musculoskeletal conditions, their diagnosis and management.
-I will be applying for Orthopaedic specialty training in 2022.